Congressional Advocacy Day – April 8, 2019

 U.S. Domestic Ask

 As people of faith we believe every human has the God given right to self-determination.
 This right is threatened by the suppression of voting rights, barriers to voting and infiltration of big money in campaign finance.
-We urge Congress to pass to pass to:
+We urge Congress to:

 - Expand and modernize voter registration,